lucanovello/starter-express-prisma-jwt/README.md

 - `npm test`, `npm run check`, `npm run test:cov`, and CI's `npm run test:ci` all inject `TEST_ENV_FILE=.env.test` (see the scripts block in `package.json`), so Vitest always loads the test-only env file rather than `.env`.
 - `vitest.setup.ts` imports `tests/setup-env.ts`, which reads the file pointed at by `TEST_ENV_FILE` (defaulting to `.env.test`) via `dotenv` and refuses to start if `DATABASE_URL` is not a localhost URL ending in `_test`.
 - The default `.env.test` points to `postgresql://postgres:postgres@localhost:5432/postgres_test?schema=public`, keeping migrations and fixtures isolated from your dev database.
-- If you need extra test-only knobs, add them to `.env.test`—the guard script strips `RATE_LIMIT_REDIS_URL` so tests stay fast and hermetic.
+- If you need extra test-only knobs, add them to `.env.test`; the guard script strips `RATE_LIMIT_REDIS_URL` so tests stay fast and hermetic.

 ### Test Database